johnfedoruk/bangular/aio/content/guide/dependency-injection-in-action.md

 A *provider* is something that can create or deliver a service.
-Angular creates a service instance from a class provider by using `new`.
+Bangular creates a service instance from a class provider by using `new`.
 Read more about providers in the [Dependency Injection](guide/dependency-injection#register-providers-ngmodule) guide.